vesoft-inc/nebula-community/README.md

 ### [NebulaGraph Docs](https://docs.nebula-graph.io/)

-You can find all the information on the different Nebula Graph projects with our docs.
+You can find all the information on the different NebulaGraph projects with our docs.

 ### [YouTube Channel](https://www.youtube.com/channel/UC73V8q795eSEMxDX4Pvdwmw)